 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current year.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key Audit Matter How our audit addressed the key audit matter Valuation of Outstanding Claims Provision As disclosed in Note 16 of the Branch's financial statements the Branch has outstanding claims provision of \$16.3m.
-The Branch's insurance contract liabilities were significant to our audit due to the size of the liabilities and the subjectivity, complexity and uncertainty inherent in estimating the impact of claims events that have occurred but for which the eventual outcome remains uncertain.
-Management has engaged an external actuarial expert to estimate the Branch's insurance contract liabilities as at 31 March 2022.
-Our audit procedures among others included: Understanding and evaluating the Branch's internal controls relevant to the accounting estimates used to determine the valuation of the Branch's outstanding claims provision.
+Key Audit Matter How our audit addressed the key audit matter Valuation and completeness of Outstanding Claims Provision As disclosed in Note 15 of the Branch's financial statements the Branch had an outstanding claims provision of \$61.4m as at 31 March 2023.
+The Branch's outstanding claims provision was significant to our audit due to the size of the liability and the subjectivity, complexity and uncertainty inherent in estimating the impact of claims events that have occurred but for which the eventual outcome remains uncertain.
+Management engaged an external actuarial expert to estimate the Branch's outstanding claims provision as at 31 March 2023.
+Our audit procedures, among others, included: Understanding and evaluating the Branch's internal controls relevant to the accounting estimates used to determine the valuation and completeness of the Branch's outstanding claims provision.
 Evaluating the design and operating effectiveness of the key controls over insurance contract origination, ongoing administration, claims management and reporting and the integrity of the related data.
-Evaluating the competence, capabilities, objectivity and expertise of Management's external actuarial expert and the appropriateness of the expert's work as audit evidence for the valuation assertion.
+Evaluating the competence, capabilities, objectivity and expertise of Management's external actuarial expert and the appropriateness of the expert's work as audit evidence for the relevant assertions.
 Agreeing the data provided to Management's external actuarial expert to the Branch's records.
 Engaging our own actuarial expert to assist in understanding and evaluating: the work and findings of the Branch's external actuarial expert engaged by Management; and the Branch's actuarial methods and assumptions to assist us in challenging the appropriateness of actuarial methods and assumptions used by Management.
 Evaluating the selection of methods and assumptions with a view to identifying Management bias.
-Evaluating the related disclosures (including the accounting policies and accounting estimates) about insurance contract liabilities, and the risks attached to them which are included in Note 3, 4 and 16 in the Branch's financial statements.
+Evaluating the related disclosures (including the accounting policies and accounting estimates) about outstanding claims provision, and the risks attached to them which are included in Note 3, 4 and 15 in the Branch's financial statements, including evaluating the disclosures relating to the Branch's adoption of NZ IFRS 17 Insurance Contracts on 1 April 2023.